mxw589/RealmStatusCheck/README.md

 6. **Finish:**
     - Review your settings and click "Finish."
-    - You probably will want to edit your trigger schedule to run more regularly than was possible when creating a basic task using the wizard, so edit this now
+    - You probably will want to edit your trigger schedule to run more regularly than was possible when creating a basic task using the wizard, so edit this now.
+For example: https://i.imgur.com/vXVGoI0.png

 ## Additional Considerations